mapbender/mapbender-documentation/en/functions/search/simplesearch.rst

 Import records from a PostgreSQL-database using the Data Import Handler.

-Adaptation of the Data Connection in the configutation files under data/solr_data/places/config:
+Adaptation of the Data Connection in the configuration files under data/solr_data/places/config:

 * **solrconfig.xml**
 * **data-config.xml**